simusclay/Linux-Firewall/README.md

 # Firewall-Lab
-This repo have the purpose to provide the needed configuration files used to run a basic laboratory lesson about firewalls To read the repo and perform the exercises->
+This repo have the purpose to provide the needed configuration files used to run a basic laboratory lesson about firewalls

+To read the report and perform the exercises-> [Report](https://docs.google.com/document/d/1WYed3pWs76Oq41XXqbZ48H1vB2qYjUYB4goEMtY3PUY/edit?usp=sharing)

 ## Requirements
 The basic requirements to run a custom topology and play with the linux firewall are Mininet and iptables.
 The custom topology are implemented using python APIs so also python is required.